 Are Engagement Rings and Wedding Rings Different?

+Today, there are many options for engagement rings and wedding rings, from the shape of the band, the cut, the pave setting, and more.
+But is an engagement ring different from a wedding ring?
+Let’s take a look!
 Traditionally, engagement rings and wedding rings are different.
 As one might expect, an engagement ring is given as part of the proposal while wedding rings are exchanged during the wedding ceremony.In addition to the time that they’re given, there are also some stylistic differences when it comes to engagement rings and wedding rings.
 Engagement rings typically feature an impressive center stone, that either stands alone or is complemented by additional smaller stones.
 Wedding bands, on the other hand, are more basic in design often consisting of a plain metal band or a diamond-accented band that is simplistic in comparison to an engagement ring.

 Do You Need to Buy an Engagement Ring and a Wedding Ring?